ontio/ontology/README.md

 We can perform a quick deployment by modifying the default configuration file `config.json`.

-1. Copy related file into target host, including：
+1. Copy related file into target host, including:

    - Default configuration file`config.json`
    - Node program`ontology`